lisaengineeringteam/homeassistantfrontend/gallery/src/pages/concepts/home.markdown

 ## Developers
-Everything you need to get started developing can be found in our <a href="https://developers.home-assistant.io" rel="noopener noreferrer" target="_blank">Home Assistant Developer Docs</a>.
+Everything you need to get started developing can be found in our <a href="https://developers.home-assistant.io" rel="noopener noreferrer" target="_blank">Third Eye Developer Docs</a>.